bluecatlabs/bluecat-openstack-drivers/README.md

 Copy the `bluecat_nova_monitor.py` to a suitable location (such as `/opt/bluecat`)

-Configure the bluecat.conf in the local directory for your environment:
+## Configure the bluecat.conf in the local directory for your environment:

 [bluecat_nova_monitor]
 broker_uri=amqp://stackrabbit:nintendo@localhost:5672//
 nameserver=192.168.1.102
-logfile=/home/brian/bluecat/Bluecat Neutron Monitor/bluecat_neutron.log
+logfile=/opt/bluecat/Bluecat Nova Monitor/bluecat_nova.log
 ttl=666
 domain_override=False
 debuglevel=DEBUG